geoffreylao/chart-slp-uploader-companion-app/README.md

 ## Known Issues
 - Uploads of folders with an incredibly large amount of files can take several hours, please be patient!
 (Tested 14400 files: ~8 hours)
-- Only supported for windows right now. <br>EDIT: And Linux!
+- Only supported for windows right now.

+## For Linux:
 Thanks to itsonlyMire: "this companion app has been working well for me on Linux (Ubuntu 21.04).
 I use the method of running npm install and node script.js in the folder of my Slippi files and they upload successfully"

+## For Mac:
+You will have to download the source code and run 'npm install' inside the folder then place your .slp files in the containing folder and run 'node script.js'